-This vegan gluten free stuffing recipe is easy to make and totally mouthwatering.
+This gluten vegan free stuffing recipe is easy to make and totally mouthwatering.
 Perfect for your Christmas or Thanksgiving celebration.

 It's Canadian Thanksgiving this week!
 And what better way to celebrate than with a vegan stuffing recipe?
 Better yet, a vegan gluten free stuffing recipe!